-The legal regime applicable to the Commercial Paper will be that provided for at any given time in Spanish law and, particularly, in the Securities Market Law, the Spanish Capital Companies Act and their respective implementing or concordant regulations.
+The applicable law to the Commercial Paper will be Spanish law and, particularly, in the Securities Market Law, the Spanish Capital Companies Act and their respective implementing or concordant regulations.

-The courts and tribunals of the city of Madrid have exclusive jurisdiction to settle any disputes arising from or in connection with the Commercial Paper (including disputes regarding any non-contractual obligation arising from or in connection with the Commercial Paper).
+The courts of the city of Madrid have exclusive jurisdiction to settle any disputes arising from or in connection with the Commercial Paper (including disputes regarding any non-contractual obligation arising from or in connection with the Commercial Paper).

-9. Representation of the Commercial Paper through book entries
+9. Representation of the Commercial Paper through electronic book entries

-The Commercial Paper to be issued under the Programme will be represented by book entries, as set out in the mechanisms for trading on MARF pursuant to (i) the provisions of article 8.3 of the Securities Market Act; and Royal Decree 814/2023 of 8 November on financial instruments, admission to trading, registration of negotiable securities and market infrastructures.
+The Commercial Paper to be issued under the Programme will be represented by electronic book entries, as set out pursuant to (i) the provisions of article 8.3 of the Securities Market Act; and Royal Decree 814/2023 of 8 November on financial instruments, admission to trading, registration of negotiable securities and market framework.

-Iberclear, with registered office in Madrid, Plaza de la Lealtad, 1, together with its participating entities, will be the responsible entity for the Commercial Paper accounting record.
+Iberclear, with registered office in Madrid, Plaza de la Lealtad, 1, together with its participating entities, will be the responsible entity for the Commercial Paper record keeping.